Benefits and Risks of GMOs – Better Health or Medical Problems

 Final Take Home

 In terms of the current food situation, we have the freedom of choice.
 We can select organic, regular or genetically modified foods.
 Since all of our foods have to go through the regulation channels of the Food and Drug Administration, this should suffice for many people.
 This organization is responsible for ensuring the safety, efficacy, and security of human and veterinary drugs, biological products, medical devices, tobacco products, cosmetics, and electronic products that emit radiation.
-THANK YOU

 Yours truly.